bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 5. Thyroid problems and other endocrine issues may be involved

-An overactive thyroid can make people feel hot, sweaty, restless, and unable to tolerate warmth.
-It may also cause a racing heart, weight loss, tremor, or anxiety-like symptoms.
+An overactive thyroid can make you feel hot, sweaty, restless, or unable to tolerate warmth.
+It might also speed up your heart rate, cause weight loss, tremor, or even anxiety-like symptoms.

 6. A medication may be the trigger

-This is extremely common.
+This is a very common cause.
 Antidepressants are well known for causing sweating.
-So are some pain medications, steroids, thyroid replacement, blood pressure medicines, diabetes drugs, hormone therapies, and a number of other prescriptions.
+So are some pain medications, steroids, thyroid replacement drugs, blood pressure medicines, diabetes drugs, hormone therapies, and several other prescriptions.

 7. Alcohol, caffeine, nicotine, or cannabis may be adding to the problem

-Alcohol often makes people feel sleepy at first, but it can also widen blood vessels, disrupt sleep later in the night, and trigger sweating.
-Caffeine and nicotine can keep the nervous system more activated than you realize, even if you think they do not affect your sleep.
+Alcohol can make you feel sleepy at first but then widen your blood vessels, disrupt your sleep later, and even trigger sweating.
+Caffeine and nicotine might keep your nervous system more activated than you realize.

 8. Late meals, spicy food, or evening exercise can raise your heat load